khoaphamanh/iML-WS2324/README.md

     --wd: 1e-5
     --name_metrics: "metrics_neural_network" and the metrics of the model is saved under the name metrics_neural_network.png

 The second black-box model is the random forest created from the random_forest.py file under the name random_forest.pkl.
-Users can run this file again with the syntax:
+Users can run this file again with the syntax from argparse:
 ```bash
 python random_forest.py --name "yourname" --n_estimators "your_n_estimators"
 ```